Factbox - Timeline of China's attempts to prevent stock market meltdown

-SHANGHAI The Chinese government has taken unprecedented steps since late June to stave off a crash in its stock markets, which have plunged 38 percent since mid-June on concerns over the slowing economy and an unexpected devaluation of the yuan in mid-August.
+SHANGHAI The Chinese government has taken unprecedented steps to stave off a crash in its stock markets, which have plunged since mid-June on concerns over the slowing economy and an unexpected devaluation of the yuan in mid-August.

 Following is the timeline of interventions, announcements and rumours.
-For market reports, please click [.SS][.SSEC]
+For China market reports, please click [.SS].

-** June 27 (Saturday) - The People's Bank of China (PBOC), the central bank, cuts interest rates and trims banks' required reserve ratios (RRR) in a move widely interpreted as mainly a step to support the slumping stock market.

-Main indexes shrug off the monetary easing to end down over 3 percent after a day of see-saw trade, leading domestic media to call it "Black Monday".
-The benchmark Shanghai Composite Index .SSEC closes down 3.3 percent.

 ** July 2 - The CSRC announces relaxation of rules on margin trading before market open, lowering threshold for individual investors to trade on margins and expanding brokerages' funding channels.